Offline looping - aka, running OpenAPS without internet connectivity¶

 First, determine your OpenAPS rig’s IP address within your “personal” network.
 If you can open a terminal session to your rig via serial, then

 ifconfig wlan0 (when using the WiFi hostpost option) or

 ifconfig bnep0 (when using bluetooth tethering) will display your IP address.
 Alternatively, you can use an Android app - there are lots of “Network IP Scanner” apps in the Play store.
 The Hurricane Electric Network Tools app works with both the WiFi hotspot and BT tethering options.

 If using xDrip+ navigate to Settings > Cloud Upload > MongoDB and uncheck the “Skip LAN uploads” option.
 Do not turn on the “Enable Nightscout Mongo DB sync” option.
-If you don’t have these options, update to a recent version of the xDrip+ app.
-(This option was added to a nightly build around December 2016).
+Next, navigate to Settings > Cloud Upload > API Upload (REST) and uncheck the “Skip LAN uploads” option.
+NOTE: if you don’t have these options, update to a recent version of the xDrip+ app.
+These options were added to a nightly build in December 2016.